Mission Local: Local community news site

-The Mission Local covers all of the news from the Mission District, trying to provide context to a story so a reader can get a full understanding of an issue or situation.
-And it has covered many stories on how gentrification is affecting the Latino community in the Mission, And it has even made attempts to lower the walls that often divide the Latino and tech community.
+Mission Local covers all of the news from the Mission District, trying to provide context to a story so a reader can get a full understanding of an issue or situation.
+The news site has covered many stories on how gentrification is affecting the Latino community in the Mission, and it has even made attempts to lower the walls that often divide the Latino and tech community.
 It writes stories that are in-depth, multi-faceted, and often issue-oriented.
-And it has done investigative pieces, one that led to a change in citywide restaurant policy.
+It has also done investigative pieces, including one that led to a change in citywide restaurant policy.
 It is grassroots oriented in its daily news writing and covering of feature stories.
-And the news site has connected itself to social media, having a Facebook page, a Twitter account, and is on Instagram.
+The news site has connected itself to social media, having a Facebook page, a Twitter account, and is on Instagram.
 The news site also updates its news stories, often several times a day.

 Becoming independent

 In February 2014, it was announced by Edward Wasserman, the Dean of Berkeley's Graduate School of Journalism, that U.C.
 Berkeley would be disconnecting itself from Mission Local, seeing it now more as a business and "...something other than journalism education."
-Mission Local re-launched itself as a for-profit and independent local media site in the summer of 2014 under the executive editorship of Lydia Chavez.
-The online news site continues to experiment in trying to find a workable and sustainable model that can be financially sound while also producing quality local journalism.
+Mission Local re-launched itself as a for-profit, independent local media site in the summer of 2014 under the executive editorship of Lydia Chavez.
+It became a fiscally sponsored nonprofit in 2018, and its own nonprofit in 2022.